-A maximum grade of 6.5% was utilized for one of the two tangents for the single vertical curve design in order to best match the existing topography.
+A maximum grade of 6.75% is proposed in order to best match the existing topography.
 Camas Municipal Code Section 17.19.040(B)(12) states that "Grades shall not exceed six (6) percent on major and secondary arterials."
 We are requesting an exception to this requirement because meeting the 6% limit would result in: